 An AP may change the EDCA access parameters by changing the EDCA Parameter Set element in the Beacon frame, Probe Response frame, and (Re)Association Response frame.
 However, the AP should change them only rarely.
 A QoS STA shall use the EDCA Parameter Set Update Count Value subfield in the QoS Capability element of all Beacon frames to determine whether the STA is using the current EDCA Parameter Values.
 If the EDCA Parameter Set update count value in the QoS Capability element is different from the value that has been stored, the QoS STA shall query the updated EDCA parameter values by sending a Probe Request frame to the AP.

+In addition, an HE AP may temporarily change the EDCA access parameters for HE non-AP STAs that are UL MU capable, by including an MU EDCA Parameter Set element in the Beacon frame, Probe Response frame, and (Re-) Association Response frame.
+An HE non-AP STA that receives an MU EDCA Parameter Set element from its associated AP follows the rules defined in 25.2.2.

 TGax editor: Add a new section 25.2.2

 25.2.2 Obtaining an EDCA TxOP for UL MU capable STAs